somiaj/fvwmwiki/Config/Fvwm2rc/index.md

 weight : 1000
 description : |
-  Fvwm is configured through a configuration file located at ~/.fvwm/config (default).
-Also as the Fvwm2rc or .fvwm2rc file, this page explains the basics of the configuration file.
+  Fvwm is configured through a configuration file located at ~/.fvwm/config (default), also known as the Fvwm2rc or .fvwm2rc file.
+This page is an overview of the location of that file and how Fvwm starts.

 ---
 * TOC